How to Become Bilingual When You Can’t Even Remember What You Had for Breakfast

-So let me remind you: You want to become bilingual.
+Let me remind you: You want to become bilingual.

-Well, I’ve got good news for you.
 Even if your memory isn’t what it used to be (or if it never was that great to begin with), there are a few basic strategies you can use to take the heavy memorization burden out of your language learning.

 Let’s begin by talking about how to get going on becoming bilingual from the very start, before you’ve even really begun learning a language.